 Cloud computing provides a simple way to access servers, storage, databases and a broad set of application services over the Internet.

-The following introductory-level articles cover some key concepts that relate to cloud computing:
+The following introductory-level article covers some key AWS concepts that relate to cloud computing:

 A cloud services platform such as Amazon Web Services owns and maintains the network-connected hardware required for these application services, while you provision and use what you need via a web application.